DataBoySu/Technohacks-24_Projects/README.md

-TechnoHacks'24 Machine Learning Projects
+#TechnoHacks'24 Machine Learning Projects

+##As a ML Intern at TechnoHacks Edutech, I have been provided various tasks to be completed

-For my #1 Task: {Classify Iris Flowers}
+###For my #1 Task: {Classify Iris Flowers}

-For this project, I used the famous Iris dataset from UCI Machine Learning Repository and the Random Forest Classifier(RFC) model.
+>For this project, I used the famous Iris dataset from UCI Machine Learning Repository and the **Random Forest Classifier(RFC)** model.
   Summary
     1) Data Loading: Loaded the Iris dataset.
     2) Data Visualization: Visualized data using pair plots and a correlation heatmap.